rafadc/talk_indexes/README.md

 And you will have a pre-populated db with the tables used in this talk.
 You can connect to mySQL at 3306 port username as password ```indexes```

-The first time you start it, it will take a little bit of time to create all data.
+The first time you start it, it will take several minutes to create all data.
+We will have a reasonably big database to play with.